 A record like this only comes around once or twice a year, and with their second magnum opus, Lòdz has just cemented themselves as one the finest metal bands of this decade.
 Shit, there I go again with my bold, overzealous writer claims, but fuck it!
 This record is second to none for yours truly.
 Now, sure, while we are only just exiting the early morning hours of 2017, I remain more than confident – more than confident – that come December 31st, more so than any other release in 2017, ‘Time Doesn’t Heal Anything‘ will still stand tall as my album of the year.

 From the front to the very back, I genuinely love this album – ‘Time Doesn’t Heal Anything’ is my album of the year for 2017.
 I’m sure that some readers may (and will) scoff and scratch their heads in confusion at the idea of me emblazoning this post-rock/post-metal record with a coveted, perfect score.
 But I admit that I cannot hear their text-based groaning over how bloody much I’m enjoying and listening to the latest and greatest release from Lòdz; a band that’s rapidly becoming one of my all-time favourites.

 5. Nothing Else To Do

 7. This Feeling

 8. Everything Is Fine

 ‘Time Doesn’t Heal Anything’ is out now.
 Get it here.
-It’s fucking amazing, cheers.
-Also, to any of you who read this entire, overly long review, you are deeply commended and thanked.
-Carry on.
+It’s amazing, cheers.
+To any who read this entire review, you are deeply commended and thanked.